 The regulatory environment in which our clients operate may also impact our business.
 For example, changes in antitrust laws or the enforcement of antitrust laws could affect the level of M&A activity, and changes in state laws may limit investment activities of state pension plans.
 In addition, many tax laws and regulations have been modified, or are otherwise under review, in the U.S. and in many other jurisdictions in which we and our clients operate.
-Actual and proposed changes to these laws and regulations may affect the level of M&A activity, including cross-border M&A activity.
+Actual and proposed changes to these laws and regulations may affect the level of M&A activity.